letstri/hookas/README.md

 # Hookas

-Hookas is a registry for most popular React hooks based on the [shadcn](https://ui.shadcn.com/) registry system.
+Hookas is a comprehensive registry for popular React hooks, inspired by the [shadcn](https://ui.shadcn.com/) registry system.
+It provides a collection of well-tested, production-ready hooks that solve common React development challenges.

 ## How to use